-Other issues that may need to be dealt with include managing cancer-related fatigue, improving physical endurance, achieving independence in daily tasks, optimising nutritional intake, returning to work and ongoing adjustment to cancer and its sequels.
+Other issues that may need to be dealt with include managing cancer-related fatigue, improving physical endurance, addressing shoulder and neck musculoskeletal dysfunction, achieving independence in daily tasks, optimising nutritional intake, returning to work and ongoing adjustment to cancer and its sequels.
 Referrals to dietitians, psychosocial support, return-to-work programs and community support organisations can help in managing these issues.